 Pavers are often installed in a pattern using different sized tiles.
 The trick to figuring paver quantities necessary to complete these patterns is to assemble the repeating pattern and estimate the square footage of the pattern itself, then calculate how many repeating patterns are needed.
 For instance, if your pattern requires 2 4″ x 8″ pavers for every 1 8″ x 8″ unit you can calculate the square footage of all 3 pavers together(.89 ft2) and then find how many sets of pavers are needed, eg. (patio ft2) / (.89 ft2).

 In addition to repeating patterns using different sized pavers, different layout patterns can influence how much material should be ordered.
 For instance, a herringbone pattern requires more cuts than a linear grid, resulting in more waste material.
 We recommend ordering 20% more material when using patterns laid out at an angle as they result in more cuts and waste material.

 Estimating Sand and Gravel for Paver Patio

-When installing a paver patio you must have a solid base to support the patio and prevent settling over time.
+When installing a paver patio, you must have a solid base to support the patio and prevent settling over time.
 We recommend starting with a base of 4″ of gravel topped with 1″ of sand, which is an industry standard for most patio installations.
-To estimate the amount of gravel and sand needed you must find the ft2 of your patio and then find the volume needed for a 4″ layer of gravel and a 1″ layer of sand.
+To estimate the amount of gravel and sand required you must find the ft2 of your patio and then find the volume necessary for a 4″ layer of gravel and a 1″ layer of sand.
 Use our cubic yardage calculator to estimate 4″ of gravel or use it to estimate 1″ of sand.

 Common Paver Sizes